-Playing the piano might look deceivingly simple but once you start the lessons you’ll realize how tricky things can be.
+Learning to play the piano might look deceivingly simple but once you start piano lessons you’ll realize how tricky things can be.
 It is only with consistent practice that one can learn all the notes and get better with the chords.

 Some Simple Reminders about Finger Movement

 Before you begin your classes for effectiveness your finger movements, read some key pointers:

 - Understand that there are no exercises to increase the length of your fingers

 - Long slender fingers don’t necessarily make you a better pianist

 - Chromatic playing technique can really benefit budding musicians (variations in octaves)

 Listen to your mentor; learning the correct finger movement and chords sets the foundation for playing the piano with control.
 Most piano teachers teach by the book, advising the students to follow the conventional methods.
 And while this is a safe way to go about it, you must also not let this stifle your desire to improvise.
 Emerging pianists can also watch professional musicians play and notice their playing technique closely.